Classical RHETORICAL ARGUMENTATION

 The narrative and the arguments are dominated by logos.

-The conclusion is the pathemic, emotional moment, through which the speaker hopes to wrest the final decision.
+The conclusion is the emotional, pathemic, moment, through which the speaker hopes to wrest the final decision.

-3. Organization of the process
+3. Organization of the Process

 (i) Inventio: Finding the arguments